Bethel-nz/express-ctx/README.md

 ### Testing the Context

 Testing involves both unit tests for individual components and integration tests for the entire flow in an Express application.
 The `vi` testing framework, alongside tools like `supertest`, can validate that your context behaves as expected.

+- Note: The test cases are written by claude

 #### Unit Testing Example